SEO Is Dead. Welcome to the GEO Era — Generative Engine Optimization

 There was no press conference.
 No official announcement.
 SEO died quietly — in the exact moment when the millionth user typed their question into ChatGPT instead of a search bar.
 Most marketers still haven't noticed.

-For twenty-five years, optimizing for Google meant one thing: claiming a spot on the list of ten blue links.
+For twenty-five years, optimizing for Google meant one thing: earning a high ranking in Google search results.
 PageRank, backlinks, keywords in the H1 tag — all that engineering served a single objective.

 Today, that model is fracturing.
 Google's Search Generative Experience, Perplexity AI, and ChatGPT are transforming the search interface itself.
 Users don't want a list of URLs — they want a direct answer.
 If your brand isn't in that answer, for that user, you simply don't exist.